-In this article, Professor Kayvani explores some of the key aspects of designing world-leading sports stadia, including technical and commercial considerations to ensuring game-changing sporting facilities.
+In this article, Aurecon explores some of the key aspects of designing world-leading sports stadia, including technical and commercial considerations to ensuring game-changing sporting facilities.

 While a world-class stadium project is often driven by a short-term need to stage an important event, such as the FIFA World Cup™ or the Olympics, far more attention is now being paid to maximising the sustainable legacy of these structures, bearing in mind the huge investment and upkeep they require.

 Successful world-leading stadium design means thinking beyond the obvious and certainly beyond the main prestige event.
 While first and foremost, we have to meet the client’s brief to accommodate the global event, the outlay is often in the hundreds of millions of dollars and a true legacy design involves maximising the stadium’s usage.

 In fact it is generally better to start the concept stage of design from a legacy point of view – what will happen after the main event? – while also ensuring the stadium will meet immediate objectives.
 For instance, there is the urban development potential that must be evaluated: urban stadia are anchor projects with the power to transform a precinct or renew it!